SenseLogic/CODEX/README.md

 *   Only push **stable tested code** to the ´develop´ branch, and only after **testing your changes** extensively.
 *   Test those changes again and even more thoroughly when merging them into ´release´, and then ´master`, making sure this won't cause any downtime or loss of data.

-*   Use the concise functions provided by the project high level libraries instead of calling directly the low level functions they wrap.
+*   Always use the concise functions provided by the project high level libraries instead of calling directly the low level functions they wrap, to make your code more readable and consistent.

 ## Main rules

 *   Write **simple and efficient self-documenting code**, where the intent of each line of code is perfectly obvious without any comment or context
 *   Write **short** functions and methods which use **clear non-ambiguous** names for all type, function, variable and constant identifiers
-*   Split your styling code using section comments : IMPORTS, CONSTANTS, ELEMENTS, CLASSES
+*   Split your styling code using section comments : IMPORTS, CONSTANTS, VARIABLES, FUNCTIONS, MIXINS, FONTS, ELEMENTS, CLASSES
 *   Split your imperative code using section comments : IMPORTS, CONSTANTS, VARIABLES, TYPES, ATTRIBUTES, CONSTRUCTORS, INQUIRIES, OPERATIONS, FUNCTIONS, STATEMENTS
 *   Use **Unix line endings**
 *   Use **four spaces** per indentation level and no tabulations
 *   Put braces on their **own line** and **align** them vertically
-*   Put JavaScript multiline return arguments in parentheses
+*   Put JavaScript multiline return values in parentheses
 *   Indent the content of braces, brackets and parentheses by four spaces
 *   Indent closing brackets and parentheses by four spaces
 *   Add exactly a space after { [ ( if while for